What was the 1965 Australian 'Freedom Bus Ride'?

 He then went on to work for the Department of Aboriginal Affairs, where he helped to improve conditions for First Nations people.

-Ann Curthoys, Jim Spigelman, and Darce Cassidy were among the four members of the expedition.
+Ann Curthoys, Jim Spigelman, and Darce Cassidy were another three members of the expedition.

 Ann would later write a history of these events; Jim would go on to become Chief Justice of the Supreme Court of New South Wales, and Darce was an arts student who worked as a part-time reporter for the ABC.